vitalif/vitastor/docs/intro/quickstart.en.md

 ```

 After you do this, one of the monitors will configure PGs and OSDs will start them.

+If you use HDDs you should also add `"block_size": 1048576` to pool configuration.
+The other option is to add it into /vitastor/config/global, in this case it will
+apply to all pools by default.

 ## Check cluster status